Ibiza (film): Plot

 The three friends arrive in Ibiza, and get sidetracked several times.
 They are dropped off at a spot to watch the sunset and are then stuck there for ages.
-The taxi who finally picks them up randomly brings them to his house, where they hang out for a while, and later head out in his limousine.
+The taxi driver who finally picks them up randomly brings them to his house, where they hang out for a while, and later head out in his limousine.

 Harper finally calls her boss, finding out that the time of her meeting with the client has changed to the morning.
 She tries to call Leo, but it goes to voicemail, and the message does not get sent.
 Simultaneously, he leaves her a voicemail expressing his interest.

 At the club, Harper finally reunites with Leo, and she talks him into ending his session early so they can then spend a romantic night together before her return to Barcelona.
 The next day, Harper wakes late, she and Leo separate after a rushed trip to the airport and she misses the flight.

-Meanwhile, Nikki and Leah plan to impersonate Harper to help her out with Diego's help.
-Despite securing the deal, Harper's boss discovers that she failed to uphold her responsibilities as she videocalls the meeting and sees Nikki sitting in for her.
-Back in New York, Harper is fired and decides to start her own PR firm, taking former clients she liaised with.
+Meanwhile, Nikki secures the deal by impersonating Harper with Leah's and Diego's help.
+However, Harper's boss videocalls the meeting and sees Nikki sitting in for Harper.
+Back in New York, she is fired and starts her own PR firm, poaching clients from her ex-boss.

 Later, Harper receives a call from Leo, who invites her to meet him at a gig in Tokyo.
 She declines, instead requesting he visit her in New York.
 Leo agrees and they both confess their feelings for each other.
 When Harper informs her friends of Leo's call, they tell her that she should have visited Leo, which she disagrees with.
 That night while on the subway, Harper smiles to herself over her future meeting with him.